-Administers the awards and recognition program of the association annually; publicizes the awards to attract qualified nominees; selects association-wide award winners.
-Committee co-chairs and members are appointed by the vice president/ president-elect of ILA.
-Committee membership is limited to not more than ten personal members, in addition to the cochairs, representing diverse types of libraries.
+Administers the awards and recognition program of the association; publicizes the awards to attract qualified nominees; selects association-wide award winners.
+Committee co-chairs and members are appointed by the vice president/presidentelect of ILA.
+Committee membership is limited to not more than ten personal members, in addition to the co-chairs, representing diverse types of libraries.
 Members serve two-year, staggered terms with up to five members being appointed each year.

-The co-chairs serve a two-year term: the first year is to learn from lead co-chair and the second is to be the lead co-chair.
+The co-chairs serve a two-year, staggered term: the first year is to learn from lead co-chair and the second is to be the lead co-chair.
 Co-chairs will not start on the same year.
 One new co-chair will be added each year.
-All persons commenting or voting in the ILA awards process will recuse themselves from participating in the process of any award for which they have been nominated or the process of any award for which they have a conflict of interest have a conflict of interest.
-TERM ON COMMITTEE BOARD LIAISON Co-Chairs Paul Mills Fountaindale Public Library District 300 W. Briarcliff Rd.
-Bolingbrook, IL 60440-2884 phone: 630-685-4157 fax: 630-759-6180 e-mail: pmills@fountaindale.org 2013-2015 Carol Reid Stuart D. Griner Thomas Hughes Children's Library Chicago Public Library 400 S. State St. Chicago, IL 60605-1203 phone: 312-747-4200 fax: 312-747-4968 e-mail: sgriner@chipublib.org 2013-2015 Members Tina Louise Happ Melissa Henderson Judy Hoffman Jennifer Paliatka Veronda Pitchford Daisy Porter-Reynolds Richard A. Stewart Carly Thompson 2013-2015 2014-2016 2013-2015 2013-2015 2014-2016 2014-2016 2013-2015 2013-2015
+All persons commenting or voting in the ILA awards process will recuse themselves from participating in the process of any award for which they have been nominated or the process of any award for which they have a conflict of interest.
+TERM ON COMMITTEE BOARD LIAISON Co-Chairs Stuart D. Griner Chicago Public Library Edgewater Branch 6000 N. Broadway St. Chicago, IL 60660 phone: 312-742-1945 fax: 312-747-4968 e-mail: sgriner@chipublib.org 2015-2017 Nancy Maloney Tina Louise Happ Pritzker Military Museum & Library 104 S. Michigan Ave., Ste.
+500 Chicago, IL 60603 phone: 312-374-9333 fax: 312-374-9314 e-mail: tlhapp@pritzkermilitary.org 2015-2017 Members Steve Brantley Jamie Conklin Amber Creger Janice Foley Melissa Henderson Daisy Porter-Reynolds Sharon Ruda Anne Slaughter 2015-2017 2015-2017 2015-2017 2015-2017 2014-2016 2014-2016 2015-2017 2015-2017